josh-59/smsh/doc/introduction.md

 `smsh` works on any Unix-like operating system (and it is a bug if this is not the case).
 Its codebase strives for correctness and simplicity, at the expense of speed.
-It is intended to be the single friendliest interactive shell in existence.

 As a shell that is easy to understand, there are three major concepts to be understood:
 - Pipelines
 - Expansions
-- Conditionals

 ## Pipelines
 Each line given to `smsh` is interpretted as a pipeline.